On this page

 - Fear deportation or putting fellow workers at risk

 Human trafficking is a hidden crime.
-However, there are potential indicators to be aware of.
+Be aware of these signs.

 - The individual is unpaid, paid very little, paid only through tips, or not paid directly